Considerations for Women

 Authors: Villapiano, N., Winkelman, T., Kozhimannil, K., et al.

 Citation: JAMA Pediatrics

-Explores issues related to opioid use disorder, prevention, and treatment among women.
+Examines prevention, treatment, and recovery issues related to opioid use disorder and/or opioid overdoses among women.